Wills, Powers of Attorney & Succession Planning

 If any of the following apply to you, you may wish to consider using a TDT in your Will:

-• You are leaving assets to a beneficiary who cannot be trusted to manage their inheritance appropriately and you are worried they will waste it
+- One of your beneficiaries cannot manage their inheritance appropriately and you are worried they will waste it

 Enduring Powers of Attorney